DSKritzinger/master-thesis-code-repository/Readme.md

 ## Running the scripts

 All code in the repository can be run, but does require environment setup.
-For the python code, a requirements.txt file has been added which will install all the necessary dependencies required to run the scripts.
+For the python code, a requirements.txt file has been added which lists all the necessary dependencies required to run the scripts.
 For the R code, if using Rstudio, the necessary packages will be recommended automatically.